X-POWER0/xnawiki/Web Articles/Riemers/Riemers3DXNA2flightsim09collision.md

 * We start by retrieving the width and length of your city and creating a **List** capable of storing the collective BoundingBoxes.
 * Next, we scroll through the **floorPlan** and check for the type of building for each tile of the city.
 If there is a building, we create an array of 2 Vector3's, one indicating the lower-back-left point of the building, and one indicating the upper-front-right point of the building.
 These 2 points indicate a box!
-* Next we ask MonoGame to construct a **BoundingBox** object based on these 2 points using the **BoundingBox.CreateFromPoints** method.
+* Next, we ask MonoGame to construct a **BoundingBox** object based on these 2 points using the **BoundingBox.CreateFromPoints** method.
 * Once the BoundingBox for the current building has been created, you add it to the List.
 * In the end, you convert the List to an array and store this array in the **buildingBoundingBoxes** variable.

 We still need to create the BoundingBox that contains the whole city, that allows us to detect whether the xwing has left the city.
-This is done using exactly the same approach:
+This is done using the same approach:

 * You create an array of 2 points.
 * The first point is the lower-back-left point of the city
 * The other is the upper-front-right point of the city.
-* From these points you create a BoundingBox which you store in the **completeCityBox** variable.
+* From these points, you create a BoundingBox which you store in the **completeCityBox** variable.

 Put this code at the end of the **SetUpBoundingBoxes** method: